Deutsche Schule zu Porto: Sportbegegnung

-The Sportbegegnung (in English sports encounter) is an event where the German schools from Oporto, Lisbon, Madrid and Marbella face themselves in sports competitions.
-Basketball, volleyball, football and handball.
-The 2007 Sportbegegnung took place in Oporto.
-Some highlights of the competition were shown on Porto Canal, a channel of Oporto.
+The Sportbegegnung (in English sports encounter) is an event where the German schools from Porto, Lisbon, Madrid and Malaga face themselves in sports competitions.
+The 2007 Sportbegegnung took place in Porto.
+Some highlights of the competition were shown on Porto Canal, a channel of Porto.

 Jugend Musiziert

 Jugend musiziert is an event where students from all the German schools of the Iberian peninsula meet each other in a Music contest.
 The contest takes place each year in a different school.

 "Schüleraustausch Öttingen/Porto"

-The Schüleraustausch (Student exchange) between the German schools of Oporto and Öettingen, Germany was created in 2002.
-Each student participating in the project receives an exchange partner.
-Each one goes to the opposite city, in different times.
-The goal of this project is for the students to exchange knowledges, know other cultures, etc...
+The Schüleraustausch (student exchange program) between the German School of Porto and the Albrecht-Ernst-Gymnasium in Öttingen, Germany, was established in 2002 by a teacher who previously worked at the school in Öttingen.
+It is a voluntary program, where participants host their exchange partners for one week in their homes and then spend eight days with their partners' families in the other country.
+The program aims to promote cultural understanding and provide students with an opportunity to experience everyday life in a different country.
+During their stay in Germany, students visit cities such as Munich and Nuremberg and attend classes at the Albrecht-Ernst-Gymnasium.
+In Portugal, participants explore Porto and take part in school activities.